simeononsecurity/simeononsecurity.ch/content/guides/how-to-create-custom-ethernet-cables-guide/index.en.md

    - Resistant to moisture and soil conditions.
    - Ideal for outdoor installations where cables need to be buried for long distances.

-When creating custom Ethernet cables, it's essential to choose the right type of wiring that aligns with your specific application and environmental conditions.
+When creating custom Ethernet cables, you need to choose the right type of wiring that aligns with your specific application and environmental conditions.
 Consider factors like flexibility, interference, safety requirements, and installation location to make an informed decision.

 ## Understanding Ethernet Wiring Standards: T568A vs. T568B

-When creating custom Ethernet cables, it's crucial to follow the correct wiring standard to ensure compatibility with your network.
+When creating custom Ethernet cables, you need to follow the correct wiring standard to ensure compatibility with your network.
 There are two primary wiring standards: **T568A** and **T568B**.

 ### T568A Wiring Standard